Skip to main content

 Failure to comply will result in dismissal from class

 • Work shoes – Must be of black leather or non-porous material, closed-toed and cleanable, with a non-slip sole.
-Shoes must be worn at all times with socks.
+Shoes must always be worn with socks.

 Failure to comply will result in dismissal from class